SalamiArmy/Scenic-Oxygen/README.md

 Go to https://console.developers.google.com and create a Google App Engine project.
 Then take that project id (it could be two random words and a number eg. gorilla-something-374635 depending on if your chosen names was taken) and your Telegram Bot ID which the Bot Father gave you and do the following:

 1. Copy bot_keys.ini.template and rename the copy to keys.ini.
-2. Update {Your Telegram Bot ID here} in keys.ini and do the same for Skype and Facebook bots.
+2. Update {Your Telegram Bot ID here} in bot_keys.ini and do the same for Discord, Skype and Facebook bots.

 ```bash
 git clone (url for your Scenic Oxygen fork) ~/bot